How to Apply: EMT | How to Apply: EMT | TJC

 Cost

-This cost estimate is for Tyler Junior College District residents only.
-We have made every effort to identify the current cost of all books and materials.
-If you reside outside of Tyler Junior College District, you can expect to pay more in tuition and fees.
+This cost estimate is for TJC District residents only.
+We have tried to identify the current cost of all books and materials.
+If you reside outside the TJC District, you can expect to pay more in tuition and fees.

 Program Component Approximate Cost Per Semester